FC Buffalo: Subsequent seasons

 The team's mascot Wolf Blitzer was unveiled at the Winter Wolves fund raiser.
 2012 Season tickets were sold at the event.
 The unique feature of the 2012 season ticket is that it consists of a special season ticket holder's scarf that will function as admission to the season's home matches.

 FC Buffalo saw its first player drafted into Major League Soccer on January 17, 2012 when midfielder Krystian Witkowski was claimed in the second round of the supplemental draft by the Philadelphia Union.
 The team then saw a player drafted into Major League Soccer for the second-consecutive year, as second-leading scorer Mike Reidy was selected 71st overall in the 2013 MLS Supplemental Draft by Sporting KC.

 On November 20, 2012, FC Buffalo signed its third head coach, Brendan Murphy.
 The Buffalo native was a national champion as a player at St. Lawrence University.
 He led the team to a playoff spot in his first season, where they lost 5-2 to rivals Erie.

 MLS called again in the 2017 MLS SuperDraft, when Liam Callahan went 24th overall to the Colorado Rapids and Russell Cicerone was selected by the Portland Timbers with the 76th pick.
 Weeks later, head coach Brendan Murphy was hired as goalkeeping coach by the Rochester Rhinos, and FC Buffalo hired University at Buffalo alum and Grand Island High School coach Frank Butcher as manager, tabbing former players John Grabowski and Casey Derkacz as assistants.

 Butcher was the fastest coach to 10 wins in club history, and led the team to Germany for the 2019 preseason.
 The club played three matches including one against FC St. Pauli II, and also welcomed the Liga MX reserva side Monarcas Morelia and FC St. Pauli's first team for international friendlies.

 The club elevated Butcher into an administrative position in 2021, hiring Ryan "Ozzy" Osborne as first team men's coach.
 Osborne won the Great Lakes Conference with Cleveland SC.

 On May 9, 2022, the team announced that they would play their home games for the 2022 season at Dobson Field on the campus of D'Youville University while All-High Stadium is renovated.
+After the renovations at All High were completed, Buffalo Public Schools initially declined to have the team play its matches there for the 2023 season, which forced an emergency field location at Williamsville South High School for the team's challenging first season in USL League Two.
+Then in April 2024, the club were welcomed back to All High ahead of the upcoming season.